bhuvanesh-sudo/capstone-blockchain/README.md

 Notes about contract detection and wallet behavior

+- The connection status pill (top-right) combines wallet + contract info: e.g., *Wallet: 0xABC…123 • Contract: simple ABI ready*.
+Color shifts indicate success/warning/error conditions.
 - The frontend performs runtime detection between two supported ABIs (simple vs extended).
 If a `CONTRACT_ADDRESS` is provided the app will attempt safe, read-only calls to decide which ABI to use.
 If detection fails the app falls back to the browser demo data.
 - The Connect Wallet button requests accounts from MetaMask.
 The app listens for `accountsChanged` and `chainChanged` events.
-On a network change the page reloads to re-initialize the contract detection and web3 state.
+On accounts disconnect, the status pill reverts to demo mode guidance; on a network change the page reloads to re-initialize web3 state.

 4) (Optional) Create a MockAPI project for cloud persistence